Firsts in Film History

 ![]() |

-(from left to right) Original poster for Lights of New York; Cullen Landis and Helene Costello in Lights of New York. |
+| LEFT: Theatrical poster of Lights of New York.
+MIDDLE: Cullen Landis and Helene Costello in Lights of New York.
+RIGHT: Vitaphone ad seen in The Film Daily. |

 6. The first ever motion picture made in Technicolor was The Gulf Between (1917).
 Starring Grace Darmond and Niles Welch, the film used Technicolor's «System 1,» a two-colour (red and green) process.
 Because of the technical difficulties in keeping the red and green images aligned during projection, it was the only motion picture made using this process.
+A copy of The Gulf Between was destroyed in a fire in 1961 and the film is now considered lost, with only a few short fragments known to survive.

 ![]() |